 A large team of vision science researchers at the Cole Eye Institute is committed to making breakthroughs in understanding the causes of many blinding retinal diseases and developing ways to prevent or treat these diseases.
 Many of their discoveries have already had world-wide implications.

 The research staff works in teams identified by the Principal Investigator in whose laboratory they work.
-To learn more about our personnel and the projects they are working on, click on specific laboratory listings at left.
+To learn more about our personnel and the projects they are working on, click on specific laboratory listings below.